 If the press truly wished to shine a light on the issue of violent police conduct, they would focus on more than one type of victim.
 Their news reports would expose the issues that contribute to the problem.
 Put simply; they would engage in journalism.

 The intended role of the press is to expose corruption and keep the public informed.
 Unfortunately, the Fourth Estate is now using its influence to pursue political objectives, which means reporters only reveal government misconduct when it suits their purposes.
-Unfortunately, as long as the press refuses to report honestly on the issue, police brutality will be nearly impossible to resolve.We value your comments!
-Please weigh in on our comment section below.
+Unfortunately, as long as the press refuses to report honestly on the issue, police brutality will be nearly impossible to resolve.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com